ymarco/csvdb/README.md

 * DBVarchar

-* DBInt
+* DBTS

 these types have a comparator and a toString function for queries.

-A table is a multidimensional DBVar array.
+A table is just a **2D DBVar array**.

 ### Inner Table File Format
-Tables are stored with [this](https://github.com/RuedigerMoeller/fast-serialization).
+Tables are stored with [this](https://github.com/RuedigerMoeller/fast-serialization) serialization.
-We originally used [java's built in serialization](https://docs.oracle.com/javase/10/docs/api/java/io/ObjectOutputStream.html) but this one on github is much much faster.
+We originally used [java's built in serialization](https://docs.oracle.com/javase/10/docs/api/java/io/ObjectOutputStream.html) but the current one we use on github is much much faster.
+It takes roughly half the time to load tables to RAM with this one.

 Serialized table files are compressed with [GZIP](https://docs.oracle.com/javase/7/docs/api/java/util/zip/GZIPOutputStream.html).
 GZIPping the files reduces their size about 12 times,